RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 fc34-original   11m   Running   192.168.123.64   ocp4-worker3.aio.example.com   True
 ~~~

-SSH to the Virtual Machine (the password is "redhat"):
+SSH to the Virtual Machine (the password is "redhat"), and your IP address may not be the same as the example:

 ```copy
 ssh root@192.168.123.64